go-systems-lab/go-backend-masterclass/README.md

 > **Note:** gRPC Gateway allows you to serve both gRPC and REST API from a single codebase by generating a reverse-proxy server that translates RESTful HTTP API into gRPC calls.

+# Swagger Documentation Source

+The Swagger UI assets were obtained from the `dist` folder of the official [swagger-ui repository](https://github.com/swagger-api/swagger-ui.git).